marqo-ai/ecommerce-search/README.md

 python3 marqo/add_documents.py
 ```

 If you visit [Marqo Cloud](https://cloud.marqo.ai/indexes/), you will be able to see the status of your index (and when it's ready to add documents to).
-The second line here adds data from `data/gs-all-cat-sample-200k.csv` which is a 200k sample of products across all categories from the [Google Shopping](https://huggingface.co/datasets/Marqo/google-shopping-general-eval) dataset.
+The second line here adds data from `data/marqo-gs_100k.csv` which is a 100k subset of the [Marqo-GS-10M](https://huggingface.co/datasets/Marqo/marqo-GS-10M) dataset.
+Note, we also have a csv containing 200k items across all categories in the Google Shopping dataset.
+Feel free to use this dataset if you'd prefer.
 To check the status of your index when documents are being added, you can run:
 ```bash
 python3 marqo/get_stats.py
 ```